-Boasting an athletic and muscular stature, the Boxer is typically recognised for its proportioned body, head and limbs, high-set ears that are either cropped or natural, and a short, smooth coat in colour variations of fawn, tan, brindle, black and mahogany, usually with white markings.
+Possessing an athletic and muscular build, the Boxer is typically recognised for its proportioned body, head and limbs, high-set ears that are either cropped or natural, and short, smooth coat in colour variations of fawn, tan, brindle, black and mahogany, usually with white markings.
 The Boxer possesses distinctive facial features, including open nostrils and an under-biting jaw.
 Characteristic traits, such as the dog's tendency to stand on its hind legs and 'box' with its front paws, derive the breed's name.
 A popular family dog, the Boxer is notorious for mirroring its owner's mood and expressions, and has an easy, affectionate temperament that accounts for its wide employment as a therapy, service and guide dog for the blind.
 The breed is known to be temperature sensitive.

 Despite being generally robust and healthy, the Boxer is susceptible to a number of breed-specific ailments, including cardiac complaints and weaknesses, arthritis and epilepsy.
 Additionally, the breed is particularly prone to cancer and mast-cell tumours, deafness and allergy-related illness.